3 Common Website Navigation Menu Issues That Affect Usability

 3. Usability testing.
 You can also perform usability studies on your website (or an in-progress prototype) to understand how users seek out information or what paths they take to perform certain tasks.
 Unlike card sorting and tree testing, usability studies incorporate the added factor of visual design, so you’ll be able to uncover roadblocks related to how the information is visually presented.
 However, while usability studies provide richer data, they are more time consuming and expensive to conduct.

 If your team can’t agree on information categories and menu labels, these usability techniques are great ways to arrive at a consensus—let the user decide.

 Have questions about your website’s information architecture or navigation menu?
-Our user experience audits pinpoint information architecture issues and give recommendations on how to fix them.
+The results of our “observe, measure, improve” process pinpoint information architecture issues and give recommendations on how to fix them.
 Have questions?
 Send us a note.